Two Luton gang members jailed after stabbing rival in street attack

 Two young men from Luton who took part in a vicious knife attack on a rival gang member have each been jailed today.

-Clayton Newton, 21, and Jordan Jones, 20, appeared at Luton Crown Court today for sentencing over the attack on Eaton Green Road on March 8.
+Clayton Newton, 21, and Jordan Jones, 20, appeared at Luton Crown Court today for sentencing over the attack which took place on Eaton Green Road on March 8.

 Newton was jailed for eight years and three months in total, while Jones was sentenced to six years.